bunzela/AIzymes/README.md

 > Track all versions of AIzyme_Functions in ./src/README.md

 > [!TIP]
-> Read [AIzymes Manual.docx](https://github.com/bunzela/AIzymes/blob/main/AIzymes%20Manual.docx) for detailed information
+> Read [AIzymes Manual.docx](https://github.com/bunzela/AIzymes/blob/main/AIzymes%20Manual.docx) for detailed information on AIzymes
 >
 > Feel free to change the Manual, but always track changes!